daptin/daptin/README.md

 - [Directus](https://getdirectus.com/) - Directus is an API-driven content management framework for custom databases.
 It decouples content for use in apps, websites, or any other data-driven projects.
 - [Cockpit](https://getcockpit.com/) - An API-driven CMS
 - [Contentful](https://www.contentful.com/) - Contentful is the essential content management infrastructure for projects of any size, with its flexible APIs and global CDN.
+- [Scaphold](https://scaphold.io/) - GraphQL Backend As A Service

-All these products also target to solve the same problem, but differing in the solution pipeline (as an example say database choice or features).
+All these products also target to solve the same problem, but differing in the solution pipeline or extent (as an example say database choice or features).

 ### Documentation state